IRL2/nanover-docs/source/concepts/applications.rst

 timestamp should only be used to compare with other timestamp in the same stream as there is no requirement about the clock used to generate it.

-A client can send an internal index of the the updates it sends under the ``update.index.<USER_ID>`` key in the shared state; where ``<USER_ID>`` can be the player id used in the :ref:`multiplayer application
+A client can send an internal index of the updates it sends under the ``update.index.<USER_ID>`` key in the shared state; where ``<USER_ID>`` can be the player id used in the :ref:`multiplayer application
 <multiplayer-application>` or any string unique to the client.
 The index is the